Trauma-Informed Individual Therapy

 Therapy for Young Adults

-It’s challenging to transition from structured life stages like high school and college to the responsibilities of adulthood.
-Young adults face many challenges, from studying and friendships to dating and navigating their first jobs.
+The shift from structured environments like high school and college to the open-ended responsibilities of adulthood can feel overwhelming.
+Young adults face a unique mix of challenges, from academics and friendships to dating, career beginnings, and everything in between.

 Anxiety Therapy AND COUNSELING